Pacific Boating sails into record growth thanks to IT investments

 The local Sydney maritime business has a fleet of 19 luxury sports cruisers that serves 700 members in three locations with 45 staff.
 The concept allows members to enjoy a boating lifestyle without the costs and hassles that are normally associated with boat ownership or boat share.

-As part of its tech investment, Pacific Boating has set a course to ramp up its CRM play using Act Software in a bid to attract new members and improve communications with existing ones, according to founder and managing director Phillip Pitt.
+As part of its tech investment, Pacific Boating has set a course to ramp up its CRM play using Act!
+Software in a bid to attract new members and improve communications with existing ones, according to founder and managing director Phillip Pitt.

 Pitt said the company has experienced explosive growth since its inaugural cruise in 2006.
 He discussed with CIO Australia how the use of technology has enabled Pacific Boating to experience such significant growth over the past decade to become the largest boating club in Sydney.